hyperknot/openfreemap/README.md

 3. OFM does not promise worry-free automatic updates for self-hosters.
 Only use the autoupdate version of http-host if you keep a close eye on this repo.

+## What is the tech stack?

+There is no tile server running; only Btrfs partition images with 300 million hard-linked files.
+This was my idea; I haven't read about anyone else doing this in production, but it works really well.

+There is no cloud, just dedicated servers.
+The HTTPS server is nginx on Ubuntu.

+## Btrfs images

+Production-quality hosting of 300 million tiny files is hard.
+The average file size is just 450 byte.
+Dozens of tile servers have been written to tackle this problem, but they all have their limitations.

+The original idea of this project is to avoid using tile servers altogether.
+Instead, the tiles are directly served from Btrfs partition images + hard links using an optimised nginx config.
+I wrote [extract_mbtiles](scripts/tile_gen/extract_mbtiles) and [shrink_btrfs](scripts/tile_gen/shrink_btrfs) scripts for this very purpose.

+This replaces a running service with a pure, file-system-level implementation.
+Since the Linux kernel's file caching is among the highest-performing and most thoroughly tested codes ever written, it delivers serious performance.

+I run some [benchmarks](docs/quick_notes/http_benchmark.md) on a Hetzner server, the aim was to saturate a gigabit connection.
+At the end, it was able to serve 30 Gbit on loopback interface, on cold nginx cache.

 ## Code structure

 The project has the following parts